 This is a big mistake.
 The QBank is there to prepare you for the exam.

-Its questions are designed to test how much you remember from your studying.
+Its questions are designed to test how much you remember from your studies.
 This USMLE study tool also familiarizes you with the exam itself.
-The more questions you answer on the QBank, the better for your Step 1 score.
+The more questions you answer on the QBank, the better your Step 1 score.

 7. Studying First Aid Too Soon